joeldmyers/react-review-2019/README.md

 - Reach Router (not React Router)
 - Parcel (instead of Webpack)

-To see the finished product, visit here: https://murmuring-citadel-79337.herokuapp.com/

 To generate a boilerplate HTML file in VS Code, type html:5 and hit tab.

 ## Notes: